- On campus

 The ability to walk for extended periods as required for a clinical placement shift,

-Maintain concentration levels in order to complete practical tasks and care at the high level required including for multiple residents per shift.
+Maintain concentration levels in order to complete practical tasks and care at the high level required including for multiple clients/consumers per shift.

 Complete multiple physical and mental tasks over the period of a shift with the stamina to provide safe care.